enonic/old-xp-doc/doc/reference/view-functions/imageUrl.rst

   Background color.

 _filter
-  Filters to use on the image.
+  Styling filters to use on the image.
+More than one filter may be combined with a semicolon.
+  All Styling filters are listed here: :ref:`reference-image-filters` .

 _type
   URL type.
 Either ``server`` (server-relative URL) or ``absolute``.
 Default is ``server``.